Struggling to stay in the black? Read our 13 simple tips to boost your cash flow, and watch your business grow

 And there’s no better way to invest in your own business than by hiring someone new.

 Hiring staff not only injects more valuable skills into your business, but it also provides a fresh pair of eyes.
 A new starter (particularly a more experienced hire to work in the operational side of your business) can help evaluate how things are done, and identify room for improvement and cost-cutting.
 It’s no quick fix, but it’s a sustainable way of approaching your cash flow issues, which can also help grow your business.

 Hiring and inspiring: a fresh face could be just what you need to bring new skills and perspective to your business

 Sometimes, improving cash flow isn’t about spending big on flash new marketing campaigns to draw in hordes of new customers.
 Often, it’s just about making sure your existing customers keep coming back for more.

 Engaging (and re-engaging) your customers is something all successful businesses do well.
 But how do you follow suit?

 Well, the answer again lies in those three letters – CRM (customer relationship management).
 CRM software allows you to track your customer’s transactions, and glean crucial insights into their spending habits.
 You can then leverage this data to provide them with targeted deals and discounts, to hook them back in and sell to them again, again, and again.

 Sainsbury’s Nectar rewards system, the Tesco Clubcard, and Boots Advantage are all highly successful examples of loyalty schemes done right.
 And if you’ve ever cashed in air miles or benefited from an Amazon Prime membership, you’ll have seen first hand how effective a CRM can be in driving happier, more loyal customers.

-For more info, check out our guide to CRM and customer loyalty schemes.
+For more info, check out our guide to how big brands manage their customer relationships.
 And don’t just take our word for it – there’s even scientific research supporting the relationship between loyalty schemes and customer spend and retention.